Jump to Recipe

 - 3 ounces smoked Mozzarella cheese, cut into 1/4-inch cubes

 - 1/4 cup freshly grated Parmesan cheese

-1 Heat olive oil in a large skillet on medium heat.
+1 Sauté onions and garlic: Heat olive oil in a large skillet on medium heat.
 Add the onions and cook until translucent, about 5 minutes.
 Add the garlic and cook a minute more.

-2 Add the tomatoes to the pan, shredding them with your fingers as you add them to the pan.
-Include the juices.
 Add the sausage and red pepper flakes.
-Cover and cook on medium high for 20 minutes, until the sauce is thickened.
+Cover and cook on medium low heat for 20 minutes, until the sauce is thickened.

-4 Stir in the cubed smoked mozzarella cheese.
+4 Add smoked mozzarella and Parmesan: Stir in the cubed smoked mozzarella cheese.
 Continue to stir until the cheese has softened and is a bit melty.
 Sprinkle with Parmesan cheese.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Pasta with Turkey Sausage and Smoked Mozzarella on Simply Recipes.
 Thank you!Print